Mooothssi/midas-coding-exam-2023-03/README.md

 # Answers to Midas Developer Test (2023-03)

 Run each problem's test cases in Node.js using `npm run test` and see the results for each problem.
+Make sure to run `npm install` to install all test dependencies before running the test cases.
 Algorithmic solutions must be viewed using a PDF viewer.

 |              |                               |
 | ------------ | ----------------------------- |